aionescu/bfi/README.md

 ## Syntax and memory tape

-Since Brainfuck syntax is not fully agreed upon between different interpeters/compilers, `bf` follows these conventions:
+Since Brainfuck syntax is not fully agreed upon between different interpeters/compilers, `bfi` follows these conventions:

 * Characters that are not BF instructions are simply ignored
 * Single-line comments are supported, and are introduced with the `#` character